Size6-8 inches (15-20 cm)

 - Has been observed to lurk under trees where birds are nesting, waiting for chicks to fall into the water.

 - Occurs widely in South America in basins of the Amazon, Parana-Paraguay and Essequibo Rivers.
 Also occurs in coastal rivers of northeastern Brazil.

 - Typically found in creeks and interconnected ponds.
 It prefers areas with dense vegetation.

 - After an elaborate courtship display involving swimming in circles, females deposit layers of eggs on plants in the water and then the male fertilizes them.

 - The male guards and fans the egg masses until they hatch in 9-10 days.

 - The success of annual reproduction varies depending on the degree to which the flood plain (savannah) is flooded.

 - “Not Evaluated” on the IUCN Red List.

-- Red piranha is preyed upon by crocodilians, fish-eating birds, large mammals (including jaguars), as well as by some species of large catfishes.
+- Preyed upon by crocodilians, fish-eating birds, large mammals (including jaguars), as well as some species of large catfishes.